 How do we work with Trauma?

 All of the symptoms of trauma present the pathway of how to work with it.
 Even in dire situations, the wisdom of the body is still at work.
 Trying to save you from feeling, you may have some or all of your emotions turned down or off, even though the trauma has passed this state of non-feeling will continue.
-In trauma therapy, we work to help update your body so you can move ahead in life as a balanced individual.
+In trauma therapy, we work to help update your brain and body so you can move ahead in life as a balanced individual.